 showed that if you exposed them to a higher level of CO2,

-the structure of their leaves changed.
+the structure of tiny pores on their leaves changed.
 Ancient fossil leaves showed

 helped pin down how the level of the gas had swung widely over geological

 ages, and the temperature too.

 and their allies managed to get numbers for the "climate sensitivity"